hRun/beaconing_simulator/README.md

                         network protocol to use for beaconing communication. default is http --reduce_interval_after_c2
                         reduce the polling interval after an active session, simulating how higher stealth could be achieved while the operator works on obtained data
-  --request_method {GET,POST,PUT}
+  --response_size {NORMAL,LARGE,RANDOM}
+                        if log_only is set, set the http response size range to use. this is to mimic different malleable profile configurations (e.g. a profile which returns a legitimate-looking web page vs. one that returns the bare minimum) --request_method {GET,POST,PUT}
-                        if using http, the request method to use for beaconing. default is get --start_time START_TIME
+                        if using http, the request method to use for beaconing. default is get --round_robin_logic {RANDOM,1,5,10,50,100}
+                        set the logic to iterate destinations when multiple were provided. switch domains after every x requests or randomly
+  --start_time START_TIME
                         if log_only is set, set the start time of the fake simulation (epoch time stamp expected). otherwise the simulation will start at the current time and end in the future
   --static_ip           a domain might resolve to multiple ips (e.g. when a cdn is used). set this argument to statically log the first observed ip. default is to log a random ip from the set
-  --use_dynamic_urls    if using http, use a new randomly generated uri path on each request. default is false --round_robin_logic {RANDOM,1,5,10,50,100}
+  --use_dynamic_urls    if using http, use a new randomly generated uri path on each request. default is false
-                        set the logic to iterate destinations when multiple were provided. switch domains after every x requests or randomly
 ```